PacktPublishing/Agile-Model-Based-Systems-Engineering-Cookbook/README.md

 **Following is what you need for this book:**
 If you are a systems engineer who wants to pursue model-based systems engineering in an agile setting, this book will show you how you can do that without breaking a sweat.
 Fundamental knowledge of SysML is necessary; the book will teach you the rest.

-With the following software and hardware list you can run all models present in the book (Chapter 1-5).
+With the following software and hardware list you can open all models present in the book (Chapter 1-5).
 ### Software and Hardware List
 | Chapter | Software required | OS required |
 | -------- | ------------------------------------ | ----------------------------------- |